Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: CONCLUSION

 Future work includes adding more geometric features to these spatial graph embeddings, such as representing nodes with geometric shapes and ports.
 Investigation of braid-based representations of interconnect networks is also anticipated.
-As the system becomes larger, evaluating Yamada polynomials for many SGDs is very time-consuming.
+As designed systems become larger, evaluating Yamada polynomials for many SGDs is very time-consuming.
 This can be overcome by implementing a mix of Reidemeister moves to eliminate isotopic diagrams quickly to produce a smaller set of diagrams that require Yamada calculations.
-Other application aspects include utilizing the unique spatial topologies obtained here as starting points for physics-based packing and routing optimization of 3D systems.
+Other application aspects include utilizing the unique spatial topologies obtained here as starting points for physics-based component placement and routing optimization of 3D systems.
 Furthermore, research areas that can benefit from SGD representations are 3D pipe routing, topological 3D path planning for robotic operations, aerial drone navigation, generation of new automotive cooling system configurations, 3D integrated circuit interconnect technology, and many others.
-In this paper, the general concept of 3D spatial topology enumeration using spatial graphs is discussed.
-In the future, we plan to demonstrate our framework using a real world engineering design example.
-We hope that this initial work serves as a foundation to bridging the gap between engineering design and mathematical low-dimensional topology.
-There are many interesting aspects which are yet to be explored and can have a great impact when applied to classical engineering design problems.
+In this article, the general concept of 3D spatial topology enumeration using spatial graphs is discussed.
+We hope that this initial work serves as a strong foundation to bridging the gap between engineering design and mathematical low-dimensional topology.
+There are many interesting aspects which are yet to be explored and can have a great impact when applied to practical engineering design problems.